New Mexico: Historic heritage

-Other

-Since 1970, New Mexico Magazine has had a standing feature, One of Our 50 Is Missing, which relates often humorous anecdotes about instances in which people elsewhere do not realize New Mexico is a state, confuse it with the nation of Mexico, or otherwise mistake it as being a foreign country.
-The state's license plates say "New Mexico USA", so as to avoid confusion with Mexico, which it borders to the southwest.
+Since 1970, New Mexico Magazine has had a standing feature, One of Our 50 Is Missing, which relates anecdotes about instances in which people elsewhere do not realize New Mexico is a state, confuse it with the nation of Mexico, or otherwise mistake it for a foreign country.
+The state's license plates say "New Mexico USA" so as to avoid confusion with Mexico.
 New Mexico is the only state that specifies "USA" on its license plates.